 They give you the option of using Sprint’s network to make calls or use data and you can get 100 minutes for $7.99 more, or $14.99 a month for unlimited calls.

 If you want a plan that has options outside of just talking, check out Red Pocket’s $10 Essentials Plan that works with any of the four major U.S. networks and offers 500 minutes, 500 texts and 500 MB of LTE data each month.

 For five bucks more you can get 1,000 minutes, 1,000 texts and 1GB of LTE data.
-The plan above that is the best deal, offering unlimited minutes, text and 500 MB of LTE data, as long as you sign up for auto-refill that has a one-time fee of $19.
+The plan above is the best deal, offering unlimited minutes, text and 500 MB of LTE data, as long as you sign up for auto-refill that has a one-time fee of $19.